 Chocolate Babka with Coffee Syrup

-These chocolate filled babka loaves are moist and decadent with a toasty pecan crunch and a rich coffee syrup.
+This recipe for chocolate filled babka makes two loaves that are moist and decadent with a toasty pecan crunch and a rich coffee syrup.

 - 118 milliliters whole milk